Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-The tower was built by (or under the oversight of) French civil engineer Gustave Eiffel in honour of the 1889 Exposition Universelle, or World's Fair.
+The tower was built by (or under the oversight of) French civil engineer Gustave Eiffel in honour of the 1889 Exposition Universelle, or World's Fair, at the height of the Belle Époque.
 The fair would celebrate the 100th anniversary of the French Revolution, at a time of rapid modernization and innovation.

 This particular design won the competition but Paris was appalled.
 The monstrous structure, as it was called, wouldn't exactly fit in with classical Parisian architecture, and anyone who was anyone fought to prevent its building.
 (You may recall similar arguments were made about the Louvre pyramid, now accepted and yes, even beloved).